N-Khouri/monitor-internships/README.md

 ## Features

 - Monitors a list of URLs for changes.
-- Sends email notifications when changes are detected.
+- Sends push notifications to your phone when changes are detected.
 - Allows dynamic updating of monitored URLs through an external text file.
 - Utilizes BeautifulSoup to parse HTML content.